 Audio-Technica AT-LP1240-USBXP is a 12″ vinyl record player with a direct-drive, high-torque multipole motor.
 The anti-resonant, damped die-cast aluminum platter ensures that the motor can be both powerful and sensitive enough to suit all requirements of professional DJs.
 In addition, the turntable has excellent tracking ability and can accommodate most types of records.

 Not every player can boast 3 RPM speeds.
 On the contrary, AT-LP1240-USBXP gives you certain flexibility – you have a choice of 33/45/78 RPM speeds, meaning you can listen to any vinyl format.
 Moreover, this model allows for fully manual operation, taking your music playing experience to the next level.
-Just enjoy the superb sound!
 Besides, it has convenient pitch control, quick start-up time, a steady speed, easy back-cueing, forward and reverse play, and is completely silent.
 The AT-XP5 DJ phono cartridge also assures optimal compatibility with DJ mixers.
+I should say that I was pleasantly surprised with the performance of this cart – it delivers almost as a good sound as my favorite Ortofon.
+The audio is deep and balanced, featuring crisp high notes and robust bass.

 Finally, the turntable comes with a switchable phono pre-amplifier and RCA output cables.
 Plus, it has an integrated audio interface for converting analog music to digital files through widely used computer applications like Audacity.

 If you’re looking for a professional DJ record player with a built-in preamp, take a closer look at Audio-Technica AT-LP1240-USBXP.
 Its sturdy design and useful features make it ideal for demanding use in public environments such as bars, restaurants, or clubs.
-The turntable’s attractive appearance will complement any decor.
-However, it’ll not only look great but also work flawlessly for years to come.
+The only reason this machine ranks third on my list is that not all users require DJ functionalities in their player; moreover, the operation can be confusing for beginners.

 Key specs